It's Never Too Late

 Navigating High School and Beyond

 Pro Tip to all the parents of “gifted” children out there: Telling your kid that they can do anything they want is great and all, but please also make sure to tell them they’re still going to have to work for it.
-The world isn’t going to just recognize their inherent greatness and hand them everything (unless you’re already rich, of course; then take advantage of all that nepotism I suppose).
+The world isn’t going to just recognize their innate greatness and hand them everything (unless you’re already rich, of course; then take advantage of all that nepotism I suppose).

 A Turning Point

 Instead, I landed a job at an Atlassian consulting startup.
 There was absolutely an element of luck here, a right place, right time thing to be sure.
 I had a friend who was working there, they were expanding fast and they just needed smart bodies that they could train up, no experience required.
 I applied, interviewed, and started pretty quickly.
 And I’ve been doing the Atlassian thing ever since.
-And it’s been good to me.
-In less than a decade I’ve more than tripled my salary.
-And along the way I developed a lot of personal systems, routines and habits to counteract my ADHD tendencies.
+I now work for an amazing company that does awesome things, and I am making more money than that poor kid who grew up in rural Alaska could have ever dreamed.

 Cliché Inspirational Takeaway